 So that the name of the Epiphany is from the ancient and primitive times fully is satisfied either in that of the Baptism, or in the apparition of the Star: Whence also the [90] Dutch, French, Italian and Spaniard note it by The day of the three Kings, for so those wise men are commonly reputed to have been; and also the Feast it self hath been long since, after the trust learned from the Western Church, observed apart by it self, as having in the first observation of it no community with this of the Birth-day; and that among those which before had confounded them.
-It follow then, that even by their own confession that had been the Authors of this confusion, they had been deceived in application of the name of Epiphany to the birth of our Saviour: and for that collection of time out of the testimony of St. Luke, it is clear that no certainty of the day can be thence extracted; the word $\omega \sigma \epsilon \iota$, i. as it were about, expressly excludes such certainty: So St. John, $\omega \rho \alpha \eta \nu \omega \varsigma \delta \epsilon \kappa \alpha \tau \eta$, i. it was about the tenth hour, which clearly denotes not the beginning or end of the hour; neither needs there farther proof of the weakness of that collection.
+It follow then, that even by their own confession that had been the Authors of this confusion, they had been deceived in application of the name of Epiphany to the birth of our Saviour: and for that collection of time out of the testimony of St. Luke, it is clear that no certainty of the day can be thence extracted; the word ωσει, i. as it were about, expressly excludes such certainty: So St. John, wra hn wj dekath, i. it was about the tenth hour, which clearly denotes not the beginning or end of the hour; neither needs there farther proof of the weakness of that collection.

-At length to conclude therefore, the Authorities of the Ancients, and the consent of Christian Churches for this Birth-day, as it is now anniversarily kept, being as before declared, the mistaken reasons being rejected (lest their falsehoods might prejudice the clearness of the Truth) the Objections of later time being answered, and the different Opinions of the ancients touching it being [91] either groundless, or not in truth opposing it; it rests that we resolve on it, as upon as certain and clear a Truth of Tradition, as by rational inference, by express testimony of the Ancients, by common and continual practice of several Churches, and by accurate inquiry may be discovered.
+At length to conclude therefore, the Authorities of the Ancients. and the consent of Christian Churches for this Birth-day, as it is now anniversarily kept, being as before declared, the being rejected (lest mistaken reasons falsehoods might prejudice the clearness of the Truth) the Objections of later time being answered, and the different Opinions of the ancients touching it being [91] either groundless, or not in truth opposing it; it rests that we resolve on it, as upon as certain and clear a Truth of Tradition, as by rational inference, by express testimony of the Ancients, by common and continual practice of several Churches, and by accurate inquiry may be discovered.